The-WebOps-Club/fest-api/README.md

 4. Setup Database Appropriately :
 	.
+Management command `basic_setup` is used to populate some data - Colleges from Shaastra 2014 (optional) .
+Management command `update_email_templates` is used to update email templates and store onto the database for Django Post office (optional)
+	.
 Management command `populate_db` can be used to get dummy data .
 Management command `jsonify_data` is used by atwho for data.
-Autogenerates some json objects which are easy to use .
-Management command `basic_setup` is used to populate some data - Colleges from Shaastra 2014 (optional) .
+Autogenerates some json objects which are easy to use

+	.